-Barclays is a global financial services provider engaged in retail banking, credit cards, wholesale banking, investment banking, and wealth and investment management services.
-During the Class Period, Barclays manipulated the rates it submitted to the British Bankers’ Association, a trade association which establishes the rate for the influential London Interbank Offered Rate.
-The complaint alleges that, as a result of Defendants’ false and misleading statements and omissions regarding its LIBOR submission practices, Barclays’ stock price plummeted, injuring shareholders.
+Specifically, the Complaint alleged that during the Class Period, Barclays manipulated the rates it submitted to the British Bankers’ Association, a trade association which establishes the rate for the influential London Interbank Offered Rate.
+As a result of Defendants’ false and misleading statements and omissions regarding its LIBOR submission practices, Barclays’ stock price plummeted, injuring shareholders.

 On November 24, 2015, the parties agreed to a $14,000,000 settlement to resolve the claims brought forth in the action.
 The Court held a fairness hearing on March 14, 2016 to determine whether the preliminarily-approved Settlement was fair, adequate and reasonable to Settlement Class Members.
-At the fairness hearing, Judge Shira Scheindlin approved of the Settlement as fair, adequate and reasonable and granted final approval of the Settlement in all respects.
+At the fairness hearing, the Court approved the Settlement granting its final approval in all respects.